 The Duke of Wellington‘s decisive victory at Waterloo cemented his legacy as a military genius.
 His influence extended beyond the battlefield, as he became a prominent political figure, serving two terms as Prime Minister.
 The Napoleonic Wars and the Iron Duke’s triumphs left an indelible mark on London, with landmarks and haunts bearing witness to his remarkable life and legacy.

-More Boat Tours & Cruises in London
+More Private Tours in London

 More Tour Reviews in London